sumeshi/quilter-csv/README.md

 ```

 #### grep
-Treats all cols as strings and filters only matched cols by searching with the specified regex.
+Treats all columns as strings and filters rows where any column matches the specified regex.

-This function is similar to running a grep command leaving the HEADER.
+This function is similar to running a grep command while preserving the header row.

 ```
 Arguments: